Made a Mistake? Here Are 5 Things To Do To Recover

 Breathe in through your nose, and breathe out through your mouth.
 Now do it once more but slower, and then continue on for a few more moments at a comfortable pace.
 If you’re feeling particularly rattled, see if you can breathe in slowly for 4 or 5 counts, and breathe out slowly for 4 or 5 counts.
 Your breath, you see, is the powerful force guiding your body and mind in each and every moment, and mindfully attending to your breath can work wonders in bringing you back from the fight-or-flight ‘OMG’ experience of having made a mistake you wish you could undo.

-As you breathe with conscious, mindful attention, your body’s physiology will remember– despite what your mind may have told it– that the situation you find yourself in isn’t a real emergency.
-Your heart beat will slow down, your blushing, sweating, and/or trembling will ease, and you will become more relaxed.
+As you breathe with conscious, mindful attention, your nervous system will begin receiving the message that, while this situation matters, it isn't an emergency.
+Your heartbeat will slow down, your blushing, sweating, and/or trembling will ease, and you will become more relaxed.
 The best part about this?
 Your mind will follow suit.
 As your heart rate slows down, so too will your thoughts.
 As your body relaxes, so too will your mental chatter.
 And the redness in your cheeks will soon enough make its way to warm the center of your heart.

 3. Forgive yourself.